 - All gains from the Treaty of Brest Litovsk (Russia)

-5. Germany could retain only six pre-dreadnought battleships and no submarines or air force
+7. Germany could retain only six battleships and was to have no submarines

 The Treaty of Versailles blamed German aggression as a key cause of the First World War.
 Germany’s economy, already hit hard by the costs of more than four years of fighting, now had to meet ‘the diktat’ of reparations – a total of $31.4 billion.